wezm/desktop.institute/content/posts/welcome-to-the-institute.md

 put the idea out there.

 This website is the continuation of this process.
 The roadmap for topics I'd like to cover is below.
-I'll update this roadmap as I go.
+I'll add to, and update this roadmap as I go.

 * Document a baseline for what subsequent reviews will be measured against
   * Features